kevmo314/appendable/README.md

 ## Demonstration

-Check out this repository's GitHub pages for an example querying the server.
+Check out this repository's <a href="https://kevmo314.github.io/appendable/">GitHub pages</a> for an example querying the server.

 ```ts
 import Appendable from "appendable";